Laparotomy for Pelvic ProblemsSkip to the navigation

-The hospital or surgery center may send you instructions on how to get ready for your surgery, or a nurse may call you with instructions before your surgery.
+The hospital or surgery center may send you instructions on how to get ready for your surgery.
+Or a nurse may call you with instructions before your surgery.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer Sarah Marshall, MD - Family Medicine

-To learn more visit Healthwise.org
+To learn more, visit Healthwise.org

-© 1995-2014 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.